-To change the time or date default settings, follow these instructions:
+To change the time and date default setting, do the following:

-- Press the MENU button.
-Once the clock option displays, press the pushbutton located under the forward arrow that is currently displayed on the radio screen until the 12H (hour) and 24H (hour), and the date MM/DD (month and day) and DD/MM (day and month) displays. - Press the pushbutton located under the desired option. - 3.
-Press the MENU button again to apply the selected default, or let the screen time out.
+- 1. Change the time default setting from 12 hour to 24 hour or the date default setting from month/day/ year to day/month/year, by pressing the MENU button. - 2.
+Once the 1 (clock) label displays, press the pushbutton located under that label until the time and date settings display along with a forward arrow. - Press the pushbutton located under the forward arrow until the time 12H and 24H, and the date MM/DD/YYYY (month, day, and year) and DD/MM/YYYY (day, month, and year) displays. - Press the pushbutton located under the desired option, then press the MENU button again to apply the selected default, or let the screen time out.